mlhartme/stool/main/documentation.md

 `stool config "build=mvn clean package"` sets a value with spaces.

-`stool config tomcat.select=foo,bar` configures a list property.
+`stool config select=foo,bar` configures a list property.
 Do not use spaces around the comma because the shell would consider this as a new key-value argument -- or quote the whole argument.

 ### stool-move